Mixture of Distributions Matters: Dynamic Sparse Attention for Efficient Video Diffusion Transformers

-To verify the effectiveness and scalability of our generalized linear approximation model (Eq. \eqref{eq:motivation_approx_model}) in capturing the core structure of attention sparsity maps across different sequence lengths, we evaluate the approximation error using a normalized residual metric.
-For a given sequence length $N$, the \textbf{normalized approximation error} is defined as

-As observed in Figure \ref{fig:error_ratio}, the error remains consistently low across all tested sequence lengths.
-This demonstrates that our linear approximation model can accurately capture the core structural patterns of attention sparsity maps regardless of sequence length, validating its effectiveness and scalability.
-To ensure real-time inference, we implement a hardware-optimized kernel for this least-squares problem.
-See Appendix \ref{sec:computation analysis} for more details.
+We validate this model across varying sequence lengths $N$ using the \textbf{normalized approximation error}: $\text{NAE}(N) = \|R^{(t)}\|_2 / \|S^{(t)}\|_2$.
+As illustrated in Figure~\ref{fig:error_ratio}, the NAE is not only consistently low but notably decreases as $N$ scales up.
+This asymptotic scaling confirms that Eq.~\eqref{eq:motivation_approx_model}captures the core structural patterns of attention sparsity, proving inherently more accurate for longer sequences.
+A hardware-optimized kernel is implemented to guarantee real-time inference (see Appendix~\ref{sec:computation analysis}).

-\begin{remark} The least-squares acceleration kernel in the Appendix \ref{sec:computation analysis} accelerates solving by leveraging the sparsity and special structure of basis matrices to \textbf{decompose high-complexity matrix operations into low-dimensional structured computations}, combined with GPU multi-level parallelism to optimize memory access and efficiency. \end{remark}
+\begin{remark} The least-squares kernel in Appendix \ref{sec:computation analysis} accelerates solving by leveraging the sparsity and structure of basis matrices to \textbf{decompose high-complexity matrix operations into low-dimensional structured computations}, combined with GPU multi-level parallelism to optimize memory access and efficiency. \end{remark}